-- When all housing expenses have not been excluded by the use of a housing exclusion: - Unused housing exclusion expenses can be used on Schedule C (Form 8829) for honoraria. - Keep very thorough records showing which expenses were used for which purpose! - Reduce Mortgage Interest & Real Estate Taxes taken on Schedule A by the amounts permitted on Form 8829.
+- When all housing expenses have not been excluded by the use of a designated housing exclusion: - Unused designated housing exclusion expenses can be used on Schedule C (Form 8829) for honoraria. - Reduce Mortgage Interest & Real Estate Taxes taken on Schedule A by the amounts permitted on Form 8829. - Keep detailed records of expenses used!